Pat Robertson: Controversies

 As a commentator and minister, Robertson's statements frequently generated controversy.

 Robertson's service as a minister included the belief in the healing power of God.
 He cautioned believers that some Protestant denominations may harbor the spirit of the Antichrist; denounced Hinduism as "demonic" and Islam as "Satanic".

+Robertson's belief in, and promotion of, conspiracy theories was controversial.
+His influential 1991 book The New World Order promoted conspiracies regarding the New World Order and the Illuminati.
+In 1995, his views made the news when a review in The New York Review of Books argued that Robertson's beliefs were antisemitic; others stated that Robertson, at the least, used antisemitic sources or wording.

 Robertson denounced left-wing views of feminism, activism regarding homosexuality, abortion, and liberal college professors.
 Critics claim Robertson had business dealings in Africa with former president of Liberia and convicted war criminal Charles Taylor, and former Zaire president Mobutu Sese Seko, both of whom had been globally denounced for claims of human rights violations.
 Robertson was criticized worldwide for his call for Hugo Chávez's assassination, and for his remarks concerning Ariel Sharon's ill health as an act of God.

 During the week of September 11, 2001, Robertson interviewed Jerry Falwell, who expressed his own opinion that "the ACLU has to take a lot of blame for this" in addition to "the pagans, and the abortionists, and the feminists, and the gays, and the lesbians [who have] helped [the terror attacks of September 11th] happen."
 Robertson replied, "I totally concur".
 Both evangelists were seriously criticized by President George W. Bush for their comments, for which Falwell later issued an apology.

 Less than two weeks after Hurricane Katrina killed 1,836 people, Robertson implied on the September 12, 2005, broadcast of The 700 Club that the storm was God's punishment in response to America's abortion policy.
 He suggested that the September 11 attacks and the disaster in New Orleans "could [...] be connected in some way".